lesterchan/wp-dbmanager/README.md

 * To know about the difference between WP-DBManager and WP-DB-backup, checkout __What is the difference between WP-DBManager and WP-DB-Backup?__ in the [FAQ section](https://wordpress.org/plugins/wp-dbmanager/faq/).

 ## Changelog
+### Version 2.73
+* FIXED: Unable to backup/restore database if user database password has certain special characters in them

 ### Version 2.72
 * FIXED: Uses escapeshellcmd() to escape shell commands.
 Props Larry W. Cashdollari.
 * FIXED: Do not allow LOAD_FILE to be run.
 Props Larry W. Cashdollari.